ganrad/Az-DevOps-Agent-On-AKS/README.md

-# Build and deploy the Azure DevOps Pipeline Agent on AKS
+# Build and deploy Azure DevOps Pipeline Agent on AKS

 ### A] Create PAT token and Agent Pool in Azure DevOps Services
 1. Login to Azure DevOps Services portal with your credentials